 Within cyberpsychology, Aiken specializes in forensics, which is dedicated to studying the evidence of virtual behaviour that is left at the scene of the crime.
 “As I like to think of it, the cyber footprint.”
 Aiken points out that the study of virtual traces remains very similar to real traces.
 “Every contact leaves a trace.
 This is just as true in cyberspace.”

 This work deals with predicting the virtual behaviour of individuals, studying juvenile cybercrime—often manifested as hacking—to creating profiles about criminal behaviour such as cyber bullying.
 New technologies are closely related to her work.
-Aiken explores the solutions that artificial intelligence can bring—as a way of finding patterns about paedophiles—and also the problems that these can entail.
+Aiken explores the solutions that artificial intelligence can bring, such as finding patterns about paedophiles, and also the problems that these can entail.
 For example, Aiken considers that Big Data is a technology that has facilitated human trafficking.

 One of the early influences on Mary Aiken was J.C.R.
 Licklider, an American psychologist and computer scientist who wrote the work Man-Computer Symbiosis back in 1960.
 This essay predates the birth of the Internet, but the potential for a symbiotic relationship between humans and machines was already advancing.